mathesar-foundation/mathesar/docs/docs/installation/docker-compose.md

 Installation should only take a few minutes.

+!!! warning
+    We've tested this installation procedure on Windows, Mac, and a few Linux variants, but this is our first release so there might be unexpected issues.
+Please open a [GitHub issue](https://github.com/centerofci/mathesar/issues) if you run into any problems.

 ## Requirements
 - You'll need to install or upgrade Docker and `docker compose` on your computer.
 Mathesar has been tested with Docker v23 and Docker Compose v2.10 (although v2.0 or higher should work).
     - [Docker installation documentation](https://docs.docker.com/desktop/)